TurkExim Menü Çubuğu

 Scrap

-Due to the crude steel production growth of 5 million tons in 2011, Turkey’s total ferrous scrap consumption also rise by around 5 million tons from 25.26 million tons to 30.79 million tons, up by 22 %.
-Although Turkey’s total crude steel production growth was 17 % and mainly scrap consuming EAFs’ crude steel production growth was 20.9 %, total scrap import rose by just 11.8 %, because of the increase in local scrap production.
-Despite sharp rise in consumption, share of imported scrap in Turkey’s total scrap consumption dropped from 76 % in 2010 to 70 % in 2011 and this allowed local scrap share to increase around 30 % of the total consumption.
-Turkish steel industry consumed 21.46 billion tons of imported scrap and 9.3 million tons of local scrap.
+Due to the crude steel production growth of 5 million tons in 2011, Turkey's total ferrous scrap consumption also rose by around 5 million tons from 25.26 million tons to 30.79 million tons, up by 22 %.
+Although Turkey's total crude steel production growth was 17 % and mainly scrap-consuming EAFs' crude steel production growth was 20.9 %, total scrap import rose by just 11.8 %, because of the increase in local scrap production.
+Despite a sharp rise in consumption, the share of imported scrap in Turkey's total scrap consumption dropped from 76 % in 2010 to 70 % in 2011, allowing local scrap share to increase to around 30 % of the total consumption.
+The Turkish steel industry consumed 21.46 billion tons of imported scrap and 9.3 million tons of local scrap.

-Despite scrap import from the EU region dropped by 6.4 % to 9.9 million tons, EU kept its position as the largest scrap supplier to Turkey accounting for 46 % of all scrap that Turkey imported in 2011.
+Despite scrap import from the EU region dropping by 6.4 % to 9.9 million tons, the EU kept its position as the largest scrap supplier to Turkey, accounting for 46 % of all scrap that Turkey imported in 2011.
 Scrap import from the USA rose by 36 % to 5.82 million tons.
-After the USA, third largest country in Turkey’s scrap import was Russia whose scrap export to Turkey grew by 51 % to 2.33 million tons.
+After the USA, the third-largest country in Turkey's scrap import was Russia, whose scrap export to Turkey grew by 51 % to 2.33 million tons.

 Forecasts

-Turkey’s crude steel production is expected to grow by 11 % to around 38 million tons.
+Turkey's crude steel production is expected to grow by 11 % to around 38 million tons.
 Steel consumption is forecasted to rise by 8 %.
-Planned urban transformation and infrastructure projects, is expected to continue to support Turkey’s economic growth and thus steel consumption, despite some slowdown arising from the concerns on the global economy which might have a cooling effect on Turkish economy.
-New production capacities will not only support establishment of new industry branches consuming steel products but also provide import substitution.
+Planned urban transformation and infrastructure projects are expected to continue supporting Turkey's economic growth and thus steel consumption, despite some slowdown arising from concerns regarding the global economy, which might have a cooling effect on the Turkish economy.
+New production capacities will not only support the establishment of new industry branches consuming steel products but also provide import substitution.

 Depending on new capacities coming on stream and activity levels in the domestic market, steel production has the potential to surpass the expected levels.
-Shrinking demand in the export markets and continued import substitution in flat products are forecasted to continue supporting local sales of the Turkish steel industry.
-As Turkish steel industry has the opportunity to utilize its domestic market more efficiently, production growth will not make pressure on the industry and probable expansions in the export markets will support the production further.
-Despite uncertainties in the world economy and slowing demand in the main export markets, steel price levels are anticipated to continue increasing tendency in 2012, parallel to the input costs and demand
+Shrinking demand in export markets and continued import substitution in flat products are forecasted to continue supporting local sales of the Turkish steel industry.
+As the Turkish steel industry has the opportunity to utilize its domestic market more efficiently, production growth will not put pressure on the industry, and probable expansions in export markets will support production further.
+Despite uncertainties in the world economy and slowing demand in the main export markets, steel price levels are anticipated to continue their increasing tendency in 2012, parallel to input costs and demand.

 Yorumlar - Yorum Yaz